itchyny/lightline.vim/README.md

 The mode and paste component are displayed in the same group.
 And the read-only, filename and modified component are in the second group.
 It corresponds to the structure of `g:lightline.active.left`.
+You can configure the components in the statusline by the following four variable:
++ `g:lightline.active.left`
++ `g:lightline.active.right`
++ `g:lightline.inactive.left`
++ `g:lightline.inactive.right`
+Of course, Your setting `.vimrc` has priority over the default setting in lightline.

 GitHub branch is important for us.
-And it is a default component in [powerline](https://github.com/Lokaltog/powerline).
+And it is a default component in [powerline](https://github.com/Lokaltog/powerline) and [vim-powerline](https://github.com/Lokaltog/vim-powerline).
 However, lightline does not provide the branch feature in default.

-In order to show the branch in statusline, you firstly install the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
+In order to show the branch in the statusline, you firstly install the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
 Then edit the `g:lightline` in your .vimrc.
 + Add fugitive component to `g:lightline.component`.
 + Add the condition when the fugitive component has information to `g:lightline.component_visible_condition`.